Sheaf quantization from exact WKB analysis: Irregular Riemann--Hilbert correspondence

 \subsection{Irregularity knots and non-Novikovized quantization}

 We next compare our sheaf quantization with the Legendrian knot description of Stokes data~\cite{STWZ}.
+In this section, we set $L_{\cM}:=L$.

+Let us fix a divisor $M$ on $C$.
+Fix a positive integer $k$.
+For each point $p\in M$, we fix an irregularity type of rank $k$.
+We denote this data $F_M$.
+Consider meromorphic connections with the given irregularity type $F_M$.

 We first define the notion of irregularity knot.
-For an irregular singularity $p$ of a differential equation over $C$, we denote the irregularity type of $p$ by $\{f_1,..., f_k\}$ where $f_i$ is a finite Puiseux series.
-Take a small disk $D$ around the singularity and fix a coordinate $z$ on the disk.
-For each $f_i$, we give an immersion of $\sqcup_k S^1$ in $D$ by
+For $p\in M$, we denote the irregularity type of $p$ by $\{g_1,..., g_k\}$.
+Take a small disk $D_p$ around the singularity and fix a coordinate $z$ on the disk.
+For each $g_i$, we give an immersion of $\sqcup_k S^1$ in $D_p$ by

 in the polar coordinate.
-Here $\epsilon$ is taken sufficiently small so that the immersion is into $D$ and $r$ is some large positive number.
-Putting the outward conormals on the immersion, we have a Legendrian link on $S^*D$.
+Here $\epsilon$ is taken sufficiently small so that the immersion is into $D_p$ and $r$ is some large positive number.
+Putting the outward conormals on the immersion, we have a Legendrian link on the cosphere bundle $S^*D_p$.
 For a sufficiently large $r$, the Legendrian isotopy class of the link does not depend on $r$.
-We call this link, the irregularity knot and denote it by $L_{\{f_i\}}$.
-We identify the Legendrian link with the associated conical Lagrangian in $T^*D\subset T^*C$.
+We call this link, the irregularity knot and denote it by $L_{\{g_i\}}$.
+We also identify the Legendrian link with the associated conical Lagrangian in $T^*D_p\subset T^*C$.